 ROI from speed: Cloud migration dramatically accelerates business operations and development, turning IT into a strategic asset rather than a bottleneck.
 Automation of routine tasks like patching and backups also contributes to a more productive workforce.

-ROI from cost optimization: Microsoft data fabric integration transforms IT spending from a capital expenditure (CapEx) model, with expensive hardware and data center overhead, to a more flexible operational expenditure (OpEx) model.
+ROI from cost optimization: Microsoft Data Fabric integration transforms IT spending from a capital expenditure (CapEx) model, with expensive hardware and data center overhead, to a more flexible operational expenditure (OpEx) model.
 Significant cost savings come from lower energy consumption, less need for on-premises maintenance staff, and automated operational tasks handled by the cloud provider.

 ROI from resilience: Cloud migration provides a foundation for operational stability and risk mitigation, defending against costly outages and security threats.
 By spreading data across multiple regions or clouds (multi-cloud), companies can ensure seamless operations even if one region experiences an outage.
 This protects revenue and preserves customer trust.